joshpsawyer/joshpsawyer-dot-com-src/content/wordz/devlogz/a-campfire-conversation/20220322-a-campfire-conversation-update-01.md

 </aside>

 I really love the concept of [Home](https://bancyco.itch.io/home), a game whose ending changes based on the answers that you provide in game.
-In working on Project Sword, I ended up with an Ink powered dialogue system that can set in game variables through ScriptableObjects and then raise events to alert that the variable was changed.
+In working on <span class="gametitle">Project Sword</span>, I ended up with an Ink powered dialogue system that can set in game variables through ScriptableObjects and then raise events to alert that the variable was changed.
 I started thinking about a scene in the woods that changed the environment to match.
 In my mind, there are two readily apparent exciting ideas: